-Fees pay a portion our costs for VMware administration, hardware and software maintenance, and facilities required to maintain the VMware servers and storage systems and all features listed in the general description below.
-Please contact the systems and operations team if you are interested in implimenting solutions in the Tier 3 range.
+For large or resource intensive requests, we may have to ask for some fees to help pay a portion our costs for VMware administration, hardware and software maintenance, and facilities required to maintain the VMware servers and storage systems and all features listed in the general description below.
+Please contact the systems and operations team if you are interested in implimenting solutions in the Tier 3 range to discuss.

 The following features are included in the listed rate:

 - Installation, maintenance, and configuration of new and existing hardware, firmware, license codes, and software on VMware servers and back-end storage systems